DataCurationNetwork/data-primers/Geodatabase Data Curation Primer/Geodata-Primer.md

 # Instructions for resources to use in the curation review of geodatabase files

 Viewing files in a geodatabase requires use of specialized software, either ArcGIS or QGIS (detailed information on each follows below).
 Although geodatabases appear as file folders when copied to a computer, they uniquely code and store the files within them.
 Using File Explorer is NOT recommended as the file names and extensions are intentionally obscured.
 If you need to review, rearrange, or delete files in a geodatabase use one of the following options. (see Figure 1a and compare to views of the same geodatabase presented in Figures 2-7).
 The only exception to this is if the researcher has stored map jpegs or .mxd files within the geodatabase.
 Although ArcGIS allows these files to be saved within a geodatabase, they are not visible within the geodatabase via the Arc Catalog, ArcMap, or ArcPro windows.
-It is not recommended that researchers store these files within geodatabases, but it may be useful to scroll to the end of a geodatabase in Windows Explorer to make sure such files do not exist.
-(See Figure 1b)
+It is not recommended that researchers store these files within geodatabases, but it may be useful to scroll to the end of a geodatabase in Windows Explorer to make sure such files do not exist (See Figure 1b).

 ![](image2-gd-dc.png)